 Release notes that announce the launch of new features

 Personal product guidance (mostly offered to top-tier customers)

-Topping off a pleasant buying experience with a great onboarding gives a purchase a nice "aftertaste" and is guaranteed to increase your customer retention and brand loyalty.
+Topping off a pleasant buying experience with great onboarding gives a purchase a nice "aftertaste" and is guaranteed to increase your customer retention and brand loyalty.

 5. Customer off-boarding #

-Prospects churn, even the most loyal customers leave.
+Prospects churn, and even the most loyal customers leave.
 This is a natural state of affairs in any business that you can’t change no matter how hard you try.
 Yet, there’s also a positive aspect to this: every lost customer might become a valuable lesson if you take the time to understand why this happened and improve your product or customer experience accordingly.